SulemanMughal/SulemanMughal/README.md

 # 👋 Hello, I'm Suleman Shahid

-A passionate **Full-Stack Developer**, **AI/ML Enthusiast**, and **DevOps Engineer** with a flair for crafting innovative solutions across various domains.
+A passionate **Full-Stack Developer**, **AI/ML Enthusiast**, and **DevOps & Cyber Security Engineer** with a flair for crafting innovative solutions across various domains.
 With a strong foundation in software development and a keen eye for detail, I specialize in building scalable, efficient, and user-centric applications.

 ---

 ## 🧠 About Me

-* 🎓 **Education**: Bachelor's in Computer Science
+* 🎓 **Education**: Master's in Cyber Security
 * 🌍 **Location**: Lahore, Pakistan
 * 💼 **Experience**: Over 5 years in software development, working on diverse projects ranging from web applications to AI-driven platforms.
 * 💬 **Languages**: Fluent in English and Urdu
-* 🎯 **Interests**: AI/ML, Web Development, DevOps, Open Source Contributions
+* 🎯 **Interests**: AI/ML, Web Development, DevOps, Cyber Security, Open Source Contributions

 ---